plutomi/plutomi/README.md

 ![infra](images/infra.png)

-We _started_ with the [Serverless-Nextjs](https://github.com/serverless-Nextjs/serverless-next.js) component which uses Lambda@Edge for API routes.
-There are many downsides to Edge functions, some are listed [here](https://github.com/plutomi/plutomi/issues/172).
-We've since moved on to hosting entirely on AWS Fargate.

-As much as we love "serverless" (API Gateway + Lambda), we keep running into quirks that essentially wipe out all of the gains from "only focusing on business logic".
-A main complaint is local development.
-The only real way to test lambda functions locally is to use [AWS SAM with CDK](https://aws.amazon.com/blogs/compute/better-together-aws-sam-and-aws-cdk/) which just seems like a hack :/.
-With CDK, we can run Nextjs in Docker and use the native Nextjs dev environment, tooling, & file based routing and not have to change anything.
-[This comment](https://news.ycombinator.com/item?id=28841292) on Hacker News also adds some insight.

-Here is an example of a fun (4 year old) bug: [Unable to change parameter name in API Gateway without tearing it all down and rebuilding](https://github.com/serverless/serverless/issues/3785)!
-Because why would you ever need to do that?

-Or [cold starts](https://filia-aleks.medium.com/aws-lambda-battle-2021-performance-comparison-for-all-languages-c1b441005fd1) / [performance](https://www.trek10.com/blog/fargate-vs-lambda) / cost (either way you slice this one: pure throughput or just Denial of Wallet attacks).
-To be clear, we will still use lambda for background tasks such as queues, DynamoDB streams, email sending, etc. just not for the main API of the site.
+We will eventually move the front end to [Serverless-Nextjs](https://github.com/serverless-Nextjs/serverless-next.js) and lambda for background tasks such as queues, DynamoDB streams, email sending, etc. just not for the main API of the site.
+That is being migrated to an Express server at the moment.

 ## Useful commands